Alsyl205/My-IT-Portfolio/Troubleshooting/network-issue.md

 ## 🛠 Solution
 1. Restarted the router and modem.
 2. Secured the Ethernet cable connection.
-3. Reset the network adapter using:
+3. Reset the network adapter using: netsh int ip reset
+4. Restart the computer to apply changes.
+5. Verified internet access – connection restored.

+## ✅ Outcome
+Resolved the issue in **10 minutes**, preventing downtime for the office staff.

+---